DanyilT/Unity-babysitter/Create with Code/README.md

     - Game Over Screen

 - **Features**:
-    - Player-controlled character by arrow keys or WASD.
-    - Forward and backward by [W/S] or [Up/Down] keys. & Rotate camera by [A/D] or [Left/Right] keys.
+    - [W/S] or [Up/Down] keys consrolls for forward and backward.
+    - [A/D] or [Left/Right] keys consrolls for camera rotation.
     - Enemies to knock off the island.
     - Power-ups to increase player abilities.
+        - Strength power-up: Increase the player's strength to knock enemies further.
+        - Fire power-up: throwing lightnings around the player.
+        - Smash power-up: Jump and smash the ground to knock enemies off the island [Space] key.
     - Enemy waves with increasing difficulty.
-    - Game over screen with score display.
+    - Boss figth (every 5th wave), The Boss summons minions.
     - I put an ester egg in the game. 😈

 - **Unity Learn**: